ElvinKim/FedRN/README.md

 ## Abstract
-Robustness is becoming another important challenge of fed-erated  learning  in  that  the  data  collection  process  in  eachclient is naturally accompanied by noisy labels.
-However, itis far more complex and challenging owing to varying lev-els of data heterogeneity and noise over clients, which dras-tically exacerbates the client-to-client performance discrep-ancy.
-In  this  work,  we  propose  a  robust  federated  learningmethod  called  FedRN,  which  exploits  k-reliable  neighborswith high data expertise and similarity.
-They help mitigate thegap between low- and high-performance clients by trainingwith only the selected set of clean examples, which identifiedby their emsembled mixture model.
-We demonstrate the su-perioity of FedRN by extensive evaluation on three real-worldor synthetic benchmark datasets.
-Compared with existing ro-bust training methods, the results showed that FedRN signif-icantly improved the test accuracy in the presence of noisylabels.
+Robustness is becoming another important challenge of federated learning in that the data collection process in each client is naturally accompanied by noisy labels.
+However, it is far more complex and challenging owing to varying levels of data heterogeneity and noise over clients, which exacerbates the client-to-client performance discrepancy.
+In this work, we propose a robust federated learning method called FedRN, which exploits k-reliable neighbors with high data expertise and similarity.
+Our method helps mitigate the gap between low- and high-performance clients by training with only a selected set of clean examples, identified by emsembled mixture models.
+We demonstrate the superiority of FedRN via extensive evaluations on three real-world or synthetic benchmark datasets.
+Compared with existing robust training methods, the results show that FedRN significantly improves the test accuracy in the presence of noisy labels.

 ![overview](https://user-images.githubusercontent.com/12638561/132161397-d433a036-0757-4ae0-8c19-aa8a13e339f8.png)

 Our main contributions are summarized as follows:
 * To the best of our knowledge, this is the first work to present the problem of client-to-client performance discrepancy, which worsens considerably in the presence of noisy labels for federated learning.
-* FedRN remarkably improves the overall robustness without much performance discrepancy owing to the use of $k$-reliable neighbors.
+* FedRN remarkably improves the overall robustness without much performance discrepancy owing to the use of k-reliable neighbors.
 * FedRN significantly outperforms state-of-the art methods on three real-world or synthetic benchmark datasets with varying levels of data heterogeneity and label noise.